huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 [When in doubt, zoom out.](https://www.youtube.com/watch?v=wupToqz1e2g) When in doubt, act.
 [When in doubt, don't.](https://www.brainyquote.com/quotes/benjamin_franklin_119121) [When in doubt, follow your genuine intellectual curiosity and interests.
 They never lie, and they know more than you do about what is worth paying attention to.](https://paulgraham.com/greatwork.html)

 Slow down and calm down to select opportunities and activities with the highest leverage and return on investments.
 Do things strategically, incrementally, and methodically.
-Always make sure you have clean thinking and extreme clarity in mind prior any effort.
-If you slow down, you’ll speed up.
+Always make sure your mind is clear and your thinking sharp prior any effort.
+Move slowly, think clearly, act deliberately, commit only in certainty.
+Get your thoughts straight before jumping into something.

 Wanna go fast?
 Go slow first.
 Slowly by slowly.
 Slow is smooth, smooth is fast.
 Start slow, finish fast.
-Pause, Think, and Act.
+If you slow down, you’ll speed up.
+Pause, Think, and Decide.
 Rushing causes errors.
 Errors cause setbacks.
 Setbacks cause delays.

 [Velocity over speed.](https://nesslabs.com/vectors-of-action) [Trend over position.](https://www.instagram.com/sahilbloom/reel/DCjfS7mxDSZ/?locale=pt&hl=bn) Depth over width.
 Ambition is nothing without direction.